jonsterling/forest/content/trees/tfmt-000G.md

 ![](tfmt-000P)

-The situation for *hypertext* mathematical tools is somewhat less advanced than that of $\LaTeX$ and PFG/TikZ, but there are several options which we discuss below.
+The situation for *hypertext* mathematical tools is somewhat less advanced than that of {#\LaTeX#} and PFG/TikZ, but there are several options which we discuss below.

 ![](tfmt-000J?collapse=true)
 ![](tfmt-000K?collapse=true)